AviatrixSystems/avxlabs-docs/docs/ace-pro/_sources/docs/lab4.md

 Subnet id
 ```

-Scroll to the right until you identify the **Route Table** associated with the subnet you selected.
+Scroll to the right until you find the **Route Table** associated with the selected subnet, and then click on it.

 ```{figure} images/lab5-reprogram108.png
 ---